datanav/docs/technical/powerofficego-wix.rst

 Powerofficego Salesorders to Wix Orders
 ---------------------------------------
-Before any synchronization can take place, a link between a Powerofficego Salesorders and a Wix Orders must be established.

-A new Wix Orders will be created from a Powerofficego Salesorders if it is connected to a Powerofficego Salesorders that is synchronized into Wix.
+Every Powerofficego Salesorders will be synchronized with a Wix Orders.

 Once a link between a Powerofficego Salesorders and a Wix Orders is established, it will keep in sync between the two systems, regardless of where it is edited.